Subsequent applications

 Independent

-Also there is no consistent approach to the change in the country of origin situation.
-The SIP lawyers report both decisions on admissibility of the application in such cases where the human rights situation in the country of origin deteriorated (e.g. Belarusian), as well as decisions claiming the application inadmissible in similar circumstances.[9]
+Additionally, there is no consistent approach to the change in the country of origin situation.
+The SIP lawyers report both decisions on the admissibility of the application in such cases where the human rights situation in the country of origin deteriorated (e.g. Belarusian), as well as decisions claiming the application inadmissible in similar circumstances.[9]
 The lawyers believe the subsequent applications are considered inadmissible automatically, even if the person returned to the country of origin and then applied again for international protection and also if their health condition changed.[10]
-With regard to personal interviews, appeal and legal assistance, see section on the Admissibility Procedure.

 [2] Article 330(2) and (3) Law on Foreigners.